MachiavelliII/machiavelli.github.io/_posts/2024-04-12-Hunting_on_Microsoft_SharePoint_The_art_of_manipulation.md

 #### What is Microsoft SharePoint?

-Microsoft SharePoint is a CMS (Content Management System), similar to Joomla and WordPress, designed for easier website management.
+Microsoft SharePoint is an enterprise collaboration and document management platform developed by Microsoft.
+While it includes Content Management System (CMS) capabilities, it is primarily designed for secure document storage, workflow automation, intranet portals, and team collaboration within organizations.
+Unlike Joomla and WordPress, which focus mainly on website creation, SharePoint integrates deeply with Microsoft 365 and is widely used for business process automation, knowledge sharing, and enterprise-level content management.

 ### Report-1